thousandbrainsproject/tbp.monty/rfcs/0007_reorganize_repositories.md

 # Final Comments

-This is an RFC, so I'm very open to alternative suggestions for how we can organize the codebase.
+This is an RFC, so I'm very open to alternative suggestions for how we can organize the codebase, or any concerns that this proposal raises.